 Related article: Running Through Pain…and How it is a Terrible, Horrible, No Good, Very Bad Idea.

-I’ve been training for and racing ultramarathons since 2015.
-While physically the back to back runs have gotten slightly easier, mentally I feel light years ahead of where I was when I started ultra distance.
-I know they aren’t going to be “fun” in the “I feel fantastic, I could run all day!” type of way (though sometimes, they do!) , But I’ve slowly learned to laugh my way through the second back to back long runs, and enjoy them for what they are: a part of the process.
+I know the second of the back to back long runs isn’t always going to be “fun” in the “I feel fantastic, I could run all day!” type of way (though sometimes, it is!) , But I’ve slowly learned to laugh my way through the second back to back long runs, and enjoy them for what they are: a part of the process.
 They aren’t always comfortable, but they aren’t meant to be…and that kind of discomfort only results in growth.

 And in a strange sort of way…I’ve come to look forward to those days.